ShubhamChikane99/Git-Tutorial/README.txt

 10. 'git restore' -> it remove the all file changes from stage area to be committed.
-This can be usefull , if you did dirty piece of code and now no more want it. instead of of deleting every changes line by line. we can restore it or you can say last clean version of file
+This can be usefull , if you did dirty piece of code and now no more want it. instead of of deleting every changes line by line. we can restore it or you can say last clean version of file.

-11. 'git restore --stage<file>' -> it remove the file from  changes form stage area to working area
+11. 'git restore --stage<file>' -> it remove the file from  changes form stage area to working area.
+This is only work if changes are in your staging area.

+12. diff between git git rm and git restore
+ans: if you want to move the whole file back to the untrack state. the we do git rm. otherwise if we just want the changes to be moves working area or staging are then we git restore.